Chapter 17 - Line of Best Fit

 She struck another match from the small tin used to illuminate the canoe moments ago.
 Allowing the flame to slowly burn just above her fingers, her eyes waved gently towards me as she flicked the consumed twig into the misty water beyond.

-CARMINE: You’ve slipped, fallen quite far into the depths of a thick sludge, yet you are unaware of its texture.
+CARMINE: Carelessly you’ve slipped, fallen far into the depths of a thick ash.
+Yet you remain blind to its texture.
 Love is only half of the ladder out.
-You’ll need to open your eyes to the debris around you, begin to fear its existence.
+You’ll need to open your eyes to the debris around you, begin to fear what has brought comfort these last few years.

 ATMOS: I don’t understand, what would I have to be afraid of?